EcoPro-Systems/Data-Viewer/README.md

     - `import_directory`: Bulk import all raster data files (GeoTIFF) or shapefiles in a directory into GeoServer
 - Docker image for python
   - GDAL can be unpredictably upgraded and suddenly all of the versions won't match on MacOS, so use Docker instead
-  - `docker compose build ecoprodev`
+  - `docker compose -f docker/docker-compose.dev.yml build ecoprodev`
-  - `docker compose run ecoprodev`
+  - `docker compose -f docker/docker-compose.dev.yml run ecoprodev`

 ### Note on Docker